-Before getting your hip pierced, it's a good idea to educate yourself on the many kinds of piercings and what results in you can anticipate from each of them.
+Before getting your hip pierced and seeking a stylish hip shape, it's a good idea to educate yourself on the many kinds of piercings and what results in you can anticipate from each of them.
 Please do your homework before getting a hip piercing because even while they might look impressive, there are risks involved with getting one.

 An epidermal piercing, also called a surface hip piercing, is one in which the jewelry is introduced and withdrawn via the epidermis, the topmost layer of the skin.
 This type of piercing is also known as a surface hip piercing.

 The two ornamental ends of a surface bar embedded beneath the skin are shown at either end of the embedded piece.

 Even though dermal hip piercings and surface hip piercings have a striking similarity, the two forms of piercings are, in fact, very different from one another.

 A dermal piercing is what's known as a single-point piercing, which means that each piece of jewelry can only fit a single adornment into the hole.
 Compared to a surface piercing, which consists of two points—an entry point and an exit point—this one has one point.

 The jewelry is worn so that it lays flat on the skin, giving the impression that it has adhered to the body's surface.
 The dermis, the skin layer underneath the epidermis, still contains the remaining portion of the decoration.